 #6 - Although 97% of employers said soft skills are essential, a mere 37% of the same set of employers said their entry-level employees possess the necessary soft skills3

-As such, soft skills, including the combination of communication skills, problem-solving, team spirit, critical thinking, people skills, and other on-the-job skills, are crucial to the success of job-seekers and company performance.
+As such, soft skills, including the combination of communication skills, problem-solving, teamwork skills, spirit, critical thinking, people skills, emotional intelligence, and other on-the-job skills, are crucial to the success of job-seekers and company performance.

 #7 - 53% of the survey respondents believed rate staff soft skills as good3